meoso/react-router-resolve/README.md

         num: parseInt,
         edit: parseBool
     }}
+    // re-resolve the route when search parameters change. default is false. resolveOnSearch={true}
     // onEnter triggers when the route is activated by a url match. onEnter={(store) => {
         // in this example, we are triggering a redux action, but you can do anything you want.